AMERICA’S TRAINS’ CARS

-Bedrooms include: A limited number of Grand Suites, about 129 ft2 (12.0 m2) with a king bed, about 130 Master Suites, about 103 ft2 (9.6 m2) with a large bed, full bathroom (with shower), and a convertible lounge chair/bed; Deluxe Doubles, similar to a Master Suite but smaller, about 95 ft2 (8.8 m2), without a convertible lounge chair/bed; Classic Doubles, about 85 ft2 (7.8 m2) with an upper and lower twin bed, and a full bathroom; and, Duplex Suites on some Private Cars, which are two bedrooms each having a large or two lower twin beds and private toilets, sinks, with a shared connecting shower.
+Bedrooms with full private bathrooms include: A limited number of Grand Suites, about 110 ft2 (10.2 m2) with a very large bed; Master Suites, about 85 ft2 (8.0 m2) with large beds; Deluxe Doubles, similar to a Master Suite but smaller, about 78 ft2 (7.2 m2) with large beds; Classic Doubles, about 64 ft2 (6.0 m2) with a lower double and an upper twin bed, for two or single passengers; and, Duplex Suites on some Private Cars, which are two bedrooms each having a large or two lower twin beds and private toilets, sinks, with a shared connecting shower.
 All bedrooms have deluxe amenities, televisions and other appropriate amenities.

-As their improvements are completed, about 60 cars of all configurations will be introduced with five years.
+As their improvements are completed, over 40 passenger cars of all configurations will be introduced within several years.

-Click on the following cars for related information.
+Click on the following types of cars for related information.

 Images may be examples